marcomarino123/magnopy/docs/source/development/tests.rst

 *******

 In magnopy we rely on |pytest|_, |hypothesis|_ and |doctest|_ for testing.
-Ideally, all functions in magnopy should be covered by unit tests and all code snippets in the documentations should be doctest.
+Ideally, all functions in magnopy should be covered by unit tests and every code snippet in the documentations should be a doctest.

 Unit tests
 ==========